2miles/personal-website/README.md

 Clone the project and open `index.html` in a web browser.

-- **Note**: as of right now to view the CSS and images on your localhost all the links of the form ` /personal-website/style.css` need to be changed to the form ` ../style.css`
+- **Note**: as of right now to view the CSS, JS, and images on your localhost all the links of the form ` /personal-website/style.css` need to be changed to the form ` ../style.css`

 ## Sources used